Management CertificateThis program is available at the Beavercreek, Bellefontaine, Online and Springfield - Leffel Lane locations.

 |--||Technical Elective ****||3|

-** Technical electives must total 3 semester hours.
-They can come from any combination of courses not already prescribed that use the following course codes: HRM, INS, LSC, MGT, MKT, ACC, CSD, CSE, EBE (except EBE 1100), ITS (except ITS 0800, ITS 0810, ITS 1100), NTK, OAD, and RES.
+**** Technical electives must total appropriate number of hours assigned.
+They can come from any combination of courses not already prescribed that use the following course codes: BNK, HRM, INS, LSC, MGT, MKT, ACC, CSD, CSE, EBE (except EBE 1100), ITS (except ITS 0700, ITS 0710, ITS 1105), NTK, OAD, and RES.